seanknox/dusker/prompt_plan.md

 ## Prompt 12: Session Metrics Calculation

-Let's implement the session metrics calculation functionality for the SurfTracker app:
+Let's implement the session metrics calculation functionality for the Dusker app:

 1. Create a MetricsCalculator protocol with methods for:
    - calculateDistance(from coordinates: [GPSCoordinate]) -> Double